JernKunpittaya/sem_feedback/README.md

 ```bash
 yarn deploy --semaphore <semaphore-address> --group <group-id> --network goerli
 ```

+Note that Semaphore-address is the address already deployed in V3 by semaphore.
+If we don't input this address, it will deploy a new semaphore contract, which is quite bothersome since all frontend boilerplates in this repo utilizes @semaphore/proof library that hardcodes refer to the subgraph of that specific semaphore contract

 2. Update your `.env` file with your new contract address and group id.